 The truth is, even if you are routinely brushing and flossing your toddler’s teeth and providing plenty of healthy food, if their oral microbiome is out of equilibrium then the bad guys can quickly gain control.

-That’s why supplementing with oral probiotics is one of the best steps you can take on a daily basis to fortify your child’s oral (and whole body) health.
+That’s why supplementing with oral probiotics and switching to a probiotic toothpaste are two of the best steps you can take on a daily basis to support your child’s oral (and whole body) health.

 Remember, it’s not just the teeth and gums that need plenty of good bacteria—our whole body thrives on beneficial microbes!
 Adding a high-quality digestive probiotic like PRO-Kids to the mix will go the extra mile in keeping your child’s gut health in tip top shape as well.